maljoras/saveVideo/README.md

-# saveVideo

-## Capturing of videos from the Grashopper USB3 under linux.
+## saveVideo:  Capturing of videos from the Grashopper USB3 under linux.

-Small tool to capture and encoding videos.
-Supports simultanous capturing from multiple Point Grey USB cameras.
+SaveVideo is a small tool to capture and encoding videos.
+Supports simultaneous capturing from multiple Point Grey USB cameras.

 ### Installation